 Obesity medications are typically recommended when lifestyle changes alone fail to yield significant weight loss, while obesity continues to pose health risks.
 Medications are often prescribed for individuals with a BMI over 30 or above 27 with obesity-related conditions.
 It is essential to use these therapies under the supervision of an obesity specialist, alongside a balanced diet and exercise plan.
 Below is a list of key medications commonly used for weight reduction.

 Tirzepatide’s dual mechanism, targeting GIP and GLP-1 receptors, has led to fascinating results in clinical trials and practice.
-Its innovative approach of addressing obesity and diabetes simultaneously by regulating insulin secretion, suppressing appetite, and improving insulin sensitivity has shown impressive weight loss and glycemic control.
+Its innovative approach of addressing obesity (Zepbound) and diabetes (Mounjaro) simultaneously by regulating insulin secretion, suppressing appetite, and improving insulin sensitivity has shown impressive weight loss and glycemic control.
 As clinical experience with tirzepatide grows, it holds the potential to become a multifaceted solution for individuals dealing with obesity and metabolic issues.

 2. Semaglutide (Wegovy, Ozempic, Rybelsus)